damianofalcioni/talk2gpt/README.md

 - - -

-The rest of the folders are live to test and demo the API.
+The rest of the folders are live to test and demo the API as described in the [Medium post](https://webreflection.medium.com/taming-the-web-speech-api-ef64f5a245e1)